Skip to Content

 Door inserts for IKEA Cabinet Hack.

 When we purchased the unit from IKEA, we bought 3 door and drawer inserts to hide the stored items.
-Since 8 door inserts were needed for this project, it was necessary to purchase an additional five.
+Since 8 door inserts were needed for this project, we needed to purchase an additional five.

 Supplies and Tools needed